When you buy your first home on or after 1 July 2017, you may be eligible for an exemption or concession from duty.

 Australian Defence Force personnel

-The residence requirement does not apply to member of the Australian Defence Force and your home is transferred to you on or after 1 July 2018.
+The residence requirement does not apply if you are a member of the Australian Defence Force and your home is transferred to you on or after 1 July 2018.

 You must be a current member of the Australian Army, Air Force or Navy and be enrolled to vote in Victorian elections.
 If you are buying your home with another person who is not a member of the Australian Defence Force, they must be enrolled to vote in Victorian elections.